 On March 20, 2024, the Company also entered into a Standby Equity Purchase Agreement ("SEPA") with YA II PN, LTD, a Cayman Islands exempt limited partnership ("Yorkville") pursuant to which the Company has the right to sell to Yorkville up to \$30.0 million in shares of Company Common Stock, subject to certain limitations and conditions set forth in the SEPA (such transaction, the "Yorkville Transaction").
 In connection with the SEPA, and subject to the conditions set forth therein, Yorkville has agreed to advance to the Company in the form of convertible promissory notes an aggregate principal amount of up to \$12.5 million (the "Pre-Paid Advance"), which will be paid in three tranches.
-The first Pre-Paid Advance was disbursed on March 20, 2024 in the amount of \$4.6 million, which is the \$5.0 million Pre-Paid Advance net of \$ 0.4 million of the 8% original issue discount, with a fixed conversion price of \$3.16, the second Pre-Paid Advance shall be in a principal amount of \$ 5.0 million and advanced two business days following the later of the registration statement registering the resale of the shares of Common Stock issuable under the SEPA being declared effective and shareholder approval to exceed the 19.99% threshold of the aggregate number of shares of Company Common Stock issued pursuant to the SEPA (the "Exchange Cap") (the "Second Pre-Advance Closing"), and the third Pre-Paid Advance shall be in a principal amount of \$2.5 million and advanced sixty days following the Second Pre-Advance Closing.
+The first Pre-Paid Advance was disbursed on March 20, 2024 in the amount of \$4.6 million and the second Pre-Paid Advance was disbursed on May 16, 2024 in the amount of \$ 4.6 million.
+The third Pre-Paid Advance was disbursed on July 17, 2024 in the principal amount of \$2.5 million.
+In addition to the Pre-Paid Advance, the Company has the ability to drawdown an additional \$17.5 million under the SEPA.
 In connection with the execution and delivery of the SEPA, the Company is authorized to drawdown an additional \$3.0 million from the ELOC prior to utilizing the SEPA.
-The effective date of the registration statement was April 18, 2024.
-The shareholder vote is expected on May 14, 2024.
+See Note 7 and Note 10 for further details.